raystack/optimus/docs/docs/guides/extension.md

 CORE COMMANDS
-  activate    activate is a sub command to allow user to activate an installed tag rename      rename is a sub command to allow user to rename an extension command uninstall   uninstall is a sub command to allow user to uninstall a specified tag of an extension upgrade     upgrade is a sub command to allow user to upgrade an extension command
+  activate    activate is a sub command to allow user to activate an installed tag describe    describe is a sub command to allow user to describe extension rename      rename is a sub command to allow user to rename an extension command uninstall   uninstall is a sub command to allow user to uninstall a specified tag of an extension upgrade     upgrade is a sub command to allow user to upgrade an extension command